-Today’s established economics – the economics dominant in classrooms, boardrooms, banks and governments – misconceives the keys to prosperity.
-That has consequences for how we understand history, how we make policy and how society views business and economic life.
+Today’s standard economics – the economics dominant in classrooms and governments – misconceives causes and misses some of the main effects, good bad and ugly.
+That has consequences for how we understand history, how we make policy, how society views business and economic life and what they could aspire to.
 Its explanations fail and mislead at important junctures in modern history.

-In the early 1800s, the U.S. economy of Alexander Hamilton enjoyed a phenomenal “take-off” – without railroads or steam power to speak of.
-In Europe, one country after another sooner or later experienced the same.
-The established body of economic theory offers no explanation of why this explosion occurred then or at all.
+In the early 1800s, Britain and America saw a phenomenal “take-off” into sustained economic growth.
+By the late 1800s, Germany and France followed suit.
+The standard body of economic theory – making only references to “technical progress” – offers no real explanation of why explosion occurred then or at all.
 The theory makes no room for any creative internal forces that may have powered it.

-In response, the Center on Capitalism and Society is endeavoring to build a modern economics of the workings of modern economies – how they get their dynamism, how they promote economic inclusion and how the imperfect knowledge on which they operate opens them to healthy booms yet also to unhealthy booms and ensuing slumps.
-(See our Mission statement.)
+In response, the Center on Capitalism and Society is endeavoring to build a modern economics of the workings of modern economies – how they got their dynamism, how they promoted economic inclusion and how the imperfect knowledge on which they operated opened them to healthy booms yet also to unhealthy booms and ensuing slumps.
 On these questions, work at the Center has already produced insights over this decade.